Submissions

 What is happening — and for whom?

-“What is happening” submissions are grounded in what the author has directly witnessed, documented, or heard related to teaching and learning or the practice of SoTL — in their classroom, department, institution, or community.
-These are observational reports or resources created to support others engaged in such observation.
-Authors are functioning as witnesses and describers, sharing here is what I am seeing, and here is whose experience it is.
+“What is happening — and for whom?” posts are observational reports, testimonials, or reflections grounded in what the author has directly observed, experienced, documented, or heard related to teaching and learning or the practice of SoTL — in their classroom, department, institution, or community.
+Authors are functioning as witnesses and chroniclers, sharing here is what I am seeing, and here is whose experience it is.
+These posts don’t necessarily argue for a solution to what’s observed.
+Instead, the value in these posts is in bearing witness and naming patterns that others may recognize but haven’t seen put into words.

 What works — and for whom?